Star Swamp

 Star Swamp Bushland Reserve is a bushland reserve occupying about half of the land area of the suburbs of Watermans Bay and North Beach in the northern suburbs of Perth, Western Australia.
 The precise origin of the name is unknown, but the earliest known use of the name was on a lease application by J.H.Okely of Wanneroo in 1868.
-In 1869 James Cowle, a surveyer, marked the unnamed wetland with an asterisk on his map.
+In 1869 James Cowle, a surveyor, marked the unnamed wetland with an asterisk on his map.
 It is thought that this may have been an origin of the name, or because of a man named Bob Star who supposedly lived nearby.

 In 1987, the State Government set aside 96 ha as an A-class reserve, and funding from the Bicentennial Commemorative Program and assistance from local organisations facilitated the establishment of the Star Swamp Heritage Trail within the reserve.

 Star Swamp contains a history trail that spans a 1.4 km walk.
 The trail contains ten points of interest, each marked with a plaque and sign.

 Star Swamp has been the site of many bushfires.
 The most recent occurred on 21 March 2023 and burnt approximately 6.5 hectares of the 96 hectare A-class reserve.
 The fire was believed to be deliberately lit.